Which Of The Following Is Not Component Of Attitudes

 • Strength of the Attitude: Stronger attitudes are more likely to predict behavior than weaker attitudes.
 Strong attitudes are typically based on more personal experience, are more emotionally charged, and are more accessible in memory.

 • Specificity of the Attitude: Attitudes that are specific to a particular behavior are more likely to predict that behavior than general attitudes.
-For example, an attitude toward a specific brand of coffee is more likely to predict purchasing behavior than a general attitude toward coffee.
+To give you an idea, an attitude toward a specific brand of coffee is more likely to predict purchasing behavior than a general attitude toward coffee.

 • Social Norms: Social norms can influence the relationship between attitudes and behavior.
 Even if we have a positive attitude toward something, we may not act on it if it violates social norms.